Publications

 Update: This book is now out of print.

-A Spanish-language translation of the original English version of Jeff’s book, Being Without Self: Zen for the Modern World is now available under the title, Being Without Self: The Practice of Zen Buddhism Here and Now (Editorial Pax-México, 2014).
+A Spanish-language translation of the original English version of Jeff’s book, Being Without Self: Zen for the Modern World is now available under the title, Ser sin yo: Entonces… ¿Quién soy?
+(Editorial Pax-México, 2014).
 Jeff’s book goes to the heart of the matter of Zen, taking the reader on a straightforward exploration set in the context of contemporary situations and problems.
+The book may be ordered on Amazon.

 A limited edition Hungarian translation of Jeff’s book was published in March, 2010.
 A second book is now available in Hungarian (see photo).
 This book compiles Jeff’s works on koan Zen and the Great Doubt.
 For details on both books in Hungarian, contact Attila.